 Coordinator for Marriage and Family Life Ministry

 Maureen O’Brien lives in the parish of Holy Rosary, in Aintree and has three grown up children.
 Maureen began work as the assistant coordinator for adult faith formation with special responsibility for marriage and family life ministry in September 2009.
-Maureen was married for seventeen years and has been a single mum for twenty three years ‘so she can certainly relate to the many joys and sorrows that family life can bring.’
-Maureen has worked in an array of roles throughout her career, the majority of which have been customer focussed which is a great advantage to her role.
+Maureen was married for seventeen years and has been a single mum for twenty-seven years ‘so she can certainly relate to the many joys and sorrows that family life can bring.’
+Maureen has worked in an array of roles throughout her career, the majority of which have been customer focused which is a great advantage to her role.

 Field Worker for the Justice and Peace Commission